Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of the file
+execute and read permission for users